thoughtworks/mcp4openapi/README.md

 ```

 ### 3. Start/Load you LLM in LM Studio
-Load and start you LLM in LM Studio.
+Load and start your LLM in LM Studio.
 This project assumes the LM Studio API will be running on http://localhost:1234

 If you need to change the URL, update the /examples/mcp-config.json file in the mcp-openapi app and restart it.

 ### 4. Testing or running the demo
+Once you've started all the different moving parts to test/demo.
 Refer to the mcp-client-test Readme to launch the demo/client.
 It is menu driven with a number of pre-build test scenarios using the manufactured data in the sample banking api app.

 ## 📋 Features